csi21/IBM---Mainframe/README.md

 - Part 2 - Challenge #10: copy data using IDCAMS into various data set types
 - Part 2 - Challenge #11: Create JCL to Delete Data Sets

-# Master the Mainframe 2018 Challenge Framework
-Contest officially ends on December 31, 2018 at midnight.

-Contest has 3 Parts

-- Part 1 (Less than 1 hour)
-  - Logon to z/OS
-  - Introduction to ISPF, Data Sets,and Unix Files
-  - No experience necessary, follow instructions literally
-- Part 2 (Less than 1 week)
-  - z/OS Fundamentals and Basics
-  - 1st 200 to complete with 100% accuracy are prize winners
-  - All subsequent completions with 100% accuracy are listed on the Wall of Fame
-- Part 3 (More than 1 week and complete before December 31)